REAL world learning for the 21st century

 The pursuit of more global, real and student-centered learning is a hot topic in education.

 How exactly do we do that?
 Do we follow a prescribed curriculum?
 In a word, no.

-While many take comfort in known, tried and tested curricula such as [insert example], Green School has pushed and pulled against cookie-cutter approaches to learning.
+While many take comfort in known, tried and tested curricula such as the International Baccalaureate, Green School has pushed and pulled against cookie-cutter approaches to learning.
 Focusing on prescriptive, written curriculum leaves the whole truth untold.
 If you look at a curriculum, you will notice boxes.
 Ticking off those boxes with very specific lessons, assignments, tests, worksheets, and learning standards necessarily confines learning and leaves off creativity.

 Every time Green School has felt itself drifting towards those curricula with their boxes and constraints, we deliberately pivoted to find our direction again.
 That has led us to the Green School Way.
 Our teaching philosophy and method, the Green School Way, was created and reviewed between 2008 and 2018 by all, and we mean all, members of our community of learners in some way or another.
 It is strongly rooted in our REAL pedagogical principles and hands-on learning programme, which ultimately aims to support the development of powerful learning mindsets, joyful personal qualities, and life-long skills and competencies.

 The Green School Way has strong roots to sprout a grove of green leaders for generations to come.

 Much like Facebook’s former move fast and break things mantra, we believe education needs an agile school to shake things up.
 We don’t follow a curriculum.
 We design one.
 Ongoing and tailored to our learning community.